IFcoltransG/IFcoltransG/README.md

 ### Season's greetings!
 I'm IFcoltransG — which I'm sure y'all'd've figured out by now.
-I'm interested in the intersection between how humans and computers assign meaning to symbols, the space partway between poem and programme.
+I'm interested in the intersection between how humans and computers assign meaning to symbols: the space partway between poem and programme.
 Pronouns are [they/them](https://pronoun.is/they), please.
 I use British or British-adjacent spelling and full sentences almost everywhere, so I'm not snubbing you with my (some would say excessive) full stops.
 I know far too many eccentricities of Python, Norse mythology and superseded science for my own good.

 I'd tell you what I've made recently, but it'd only grow out of sync with my pinned repos.